Esta página de Internet está disponible sólo en inglés. Sin embargo, tenemos otros materiales de educación financiera en español.

 1. Establish banking relationships - open checking and savings accounts.
 This will not directly establish your credit history, but lenders typically ask for bank account numbers on credit applications.
 If the account remains in good standing, this can help the lender know that you can manage money.

-3. Be consistent.
-When reviewing a credit or loan application, lenders look for a stable work history and place of residence.
+2. Be consistent.
+When reviewing a credit or loan application, lenders look for a stable income source, work history, and place of residence.